HMS Belfast (Type 26 frigate)

 HMS Belfast is a Type 26 frigate of the Royal Navy and the second vessel named after the Northern Ireland capital Belfast.
 In September 2017, her name was announced by the First Sea Lord.
-HM ships' names are selected by the Ships' Names and Badges Committee.
-HMS Belfast (C35) was renamed to HMS Belfast (1938) by the Imperial War Museum to avoid confusion.
+HM ships' names are recommended by the Ships' Names and Badges Committee before approval by the Navy Board and then the Minister of Defence.
+The preserved former Royal Navy cruiser HMS Belfast (C35) was renamed HMS Belfast (1938) by the Imperial War Museum to avoid confusion.
 She was ordered on 2 July 2017.
-The first steel was cut on HMS Belfast 29 June 2021 by HRH The Duke of Cambridge.
+The first steel was cut on HMS Belfast 29 June 2021 by Prince William, Duke of Cambridge.